Important advice about

 Motorbike Accident Compensation

-Similarly without the weight and solidity of an automobile, a motorbike is also more sensitive to the road surface.
-A rut in the road or any chemical or diesel spills can cause even an experienced motorcyclist to veer out of control and sustain serious injury.
+Similarly without the weight and solidity of an automobile a motorbike is also more sensitive to the road surface.
+A rut in the road or any chemical or oil spills can cause even an experienced motorcyclist to veer out of control and sustain serious injury.

 These are shocking statistics.
 Even more shocking given the mass media safety campaigns is that at least 33% of motorcyclists were not wearing a crash helmet at the time they died or were injured.
 In fact, as crash helmet use is sometimes neglected on reports, this figure is quite likely to be even higher.